Modular forms of virtually real-arithmetic type I -- Mixed mock modular forms yield vector-valued modular forms

 Induction from finite index subgroups and the isomorphism due to Kuga-Shimura together exhaust the available connections between scalar- and vector-valued modular forms.
 Note that all arithmetic types discussed until now are completely reducible.
 The key point of this paper is to consider vector-valued modular forms of types that are not completely reducible.

 We say that an arithmetic type is real-arithmetic if its semi-simplification extends to $\SL{2}(\RR)$.
 It is virtually real-arithmetic (vra) if its restriction to some finite index subgroup of~$\SL{2}(\ZZ)$ is real-arithmetic.
-An explicit non-trivial example of a vra-type can be found in Examples~\ref{ex:vra-types} and~\ref{ex:vra-type-delta}.
+An explicit non-trivial example of a vra~type can be found in Examples~\ref{ex:vra-types} and~\ref{ex:vra-type-delta}.

 Our main theorem states that mixed mock modular forms, higher order modular forms, and iterated Eichler-Shimura integrals are components of modular forms of vra~type.
 We use the notation established before Theorem~\ref{thm:main:recursion-rationality}. \begin{maintheorem} We have the following injections into spaces of modular forms of virtually real-arithmetic type: \begin{enumeratearabic} \item For $l \in \ZZ$ and $k \in \ZZ_{\le 0}$, there is an injection